-Several mechanisms are in place which seek to ensure that CI GMF II's investments do not cause significant harm to any environmental or social sustainable investment objective, including the environmental objectives that the Fund seeks to pursue.
-Investments made by CI GMF II are governed by CIPs Responsible Investment Policy which sets out its responsible investment approach.
-Adherence to the Responsible Investment Policy for GMF II is stated in the investment policy section of the Limited Partnership Agreement governing investments made by the Fund (the "LPA").
-CI GMF II is also specifically excluded from investing in nuclear, oil, or coal-fired generation.
+Adherence to the Responsible Investment Policy for CI IV is stated in the investment policy section of the Limited Partnership Agreement governing the investors commitment to the Fund (the "LPA").
+CI IV is also specifically excluded from investing in nuclear or coal fired generation.

-In addition to its investment policy scope, CI GMF II is governed by a set of environmental, social and governance ("ESG") and Climate Standards.
-The ESG and Climate Standards, specifically drafted for the Fund, establish standards which are intended to support CIP to seek to ensure that the Fund's investments do not significantly harm any sustainable investment objective, including the environmental objectives that CI GMF II seeks to pursue.
-The environmental section of the ESG and Climate Standards outline the Fund's expectation of compliance with applicable host country laws and regulations, CIP's Biodiversity Action Plan as well as relevant binding international conventions for the protection of the environment.
-The social section of the ESG and Climate Standards requires compliance with applicable host country laws as well as alignment with relevant binding conventions relating to social issues such as health, safety, security, labour rights, cultural heritage, stakeholder engagement, and human rights.
-Expectations of alignment with internationally recognized human rights are also detailed here, including, at a minimum, those expressed in the International Bill of Human Rights and the principles concerning fundamental rights set out in the International Labor Organization's Declaration on Fundamental Principles and Rights at Work.
+In addition to its investment policy scope, CI IV is governed by a set of environmental, social and governance Standards ("ESG Standards").
+The ESG Standards, defined for the Fund, establish standards which are intended to ensure that the investments of CI IV do not significantly harm any sustainable investment objective, including the environmental objectives that CI IV seeks to pursue.
+The environmental section of the ESG Standards requires compliance with applicable host country laws and regulations, as well as relevant binding international conventions for the protection of the environment.
+The social section of the ESG Standards requires compliance with applicable host country laws and regulations as well as relevant binding conventions relating to social issues such as health, safety, security, labour rights, cultural heritage, stakeholder engagement, and human rights.
+Compliance with the core labour standards of the International Labour Organisation is expected.